 Live broadcasts are essential when it comes to virtual events.
-Sure, you can pre-record everything and then publish it on a website or Youtube channel.
+Sure, you can pre-record everything and then publish it on a virtual event website or YouTube channel.
 However, that approach does not form the same sort of personal connections that a live event does.
-Broadcasting sessions are a crucial component of hosting any type of virtual event.
+Broadcasting sessions are a crucial component of hosting a virtual event.

 Event gamification enhances event participation by using game principles such as goals, points, badges and certificates as participants accomplish challenges.
 Popular gamification features include leaderboards, virtual scavenger hunts and live trivia.

 Connecting with people from around the world is now effortless with one-on-one conversations.
 Attendees can easily locate individuals who share their backgrounds or interests and engage in conversations with them.

 Networking features on a virtual event platform must be simple to navigate and use.
 Many platforms that use AI-based matchmaking algorithms will help your audience connect with people who share similar interests. vFairs offers this as their Smart Matchmaking feature and other impressive and immersive networking experiences such as Spatial Connect.

 An effective virtual event platform offers customization options to match your preferences.
 In today’s world, a brand’s image and presentation are as important as its products, if not more so.
 That’s why having a white-label solution is valuable.
 A great virtual event platform lets you showcase your branding, enabling custom branding across the landing page, event lobby, auditorium, exhibition booths, and more.

 11. Event Marketing Tools